This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- Dried cranberries: Or use raisins if preferred.
+- Dried cranberries: Swap with raisins if preferred.

-- Dressing ingredients: Mayonnaise, sour cream, white wine vinegar, olive oil, sugar, salt, and black pepper.
-For a lighter version, substitute the mayonnaise and/or sour cream with plain Greek yogurt or a mix of Greek yogurt and mayonnaise.
+- Dressing ingredients: A mix of mayonnaise, sour cream, white wine vinegar, olive oil, sugar, salt, and black pepper.
+For a lighter option, swap some or all of the mayo and sour cream with Greek yogurt.

 How To Make Broccoli Salad

-- Combine the broccoli florets, cheese, dried cranberries, cooked and crumbled bacon, onions, and sunflower seeds in a large bowl.
+- In a large bowl, combine the broccoli, cheese, dried cranberries, bacon, onions, and sunflower seeds.

-- In a separate smaller bowl, whisk together the mayonnaise, sour cream, white wine vinegar, olive oil, sugar, salt, and pepper.
+- In a small bowl, whisk together the mayonnaise, sour cream, vinegar, olive oil, sugar, salt, and pepper.

-- Pour the dressing over the salad and stir well.
-Refrigerate for at least 30 minutes to allow the flavors to meld together.
+- Pour the dressing over the salad and mix well.
+Refrigerate for at least 30 minutes before serving.
+Serve chilled.

 Expert Tips

-- Adjust the dressing ingredients to suit your taste preferences, adding more vinegar for tanginess or more sugar for sweetness.
+- Adjust to taste: Add more vinegar for tang or a little extra sugar for sweetness.

-- Let the salad chill.
-This salad is great right after it’s made, but it’s even better after an hour or more so that the flavors can develop.
+- Let it chill: The salad tastes great right away but is even better after an hour as the flavors develop.

 Frequently Asked Questions